Miserlou/Zappa/README.md

 __Awesome!__

-This project is for the Zappa core library, which can be used by any WSGI-compatible web framework (which is pretty much all of them.)
+This project is for the Zappa core library and utility, which can be used by any WSGI-compatible web framework (which is pretty much all of them.)
 This library also handles:

 * Packaging projects into Lambda-ready zip files and uploading them to S3
 * Correctly setting up IAM roles and permissions